SKIN AND HAIR PROCEDURES

 During laser hair removal, a laser emits a light that is absorbed by the pigment (melanin) in the hair.
 The light energy is converted to heat, which damages the tube-shaped sacs within the skin (hair follicles) that produce hairs.
 This damage inhibits or delays future hair growth.

 Laser hair removal is the deliberate removal of body hair using the technology of laser.
 Hair generally grows all over the human body, some fine and barely noticeable, with other areas having thicker, more prominent hair.
 That thicker hair can often be in unwanted places or too excessive, laser hair removal is directed towards the removal or reduction of this hair.

-Laser hair removal works by targeting the hair follicle with laser light, this energy damages and goes on to destroy the hair follicle, thus stopping the follicle from producing further hairs.
+Laser Hair Removal Treatment works by targeting the hair follicle with laser light, this energy damages and goes on to destroy the hair follicle, thus stopping the follicle from producing further hairs.
 The laser delivers an intense beam of light, which is absorbed by the hair follicle whilst the surrounding tissue remains unaffected.

 This process is called selective photothermolysis (photo- means light and thermolysis means to destroy with heat).
 It is selective as it targets the hair and not the skin.
 Laser hair removal is not electrolysis, electrolysis works by directing an electric current into each individual hair follicle which is painful and time consuming.
 Lasers, on the other hand, can target a large amount of hairs in one go, in a much less painful manner.